 See Roles and Permissions for more information about roles.

-Another example would be a regional brand manager that supervises a group of brands in the "North America" region - the general account administrator may require an ability to restrict this manager to only that group of brands within that one region so that he or she is not able to see other campaigns that are not within their scope of access.
+As another example, a regional brand manager supervises a group of brands in the North American region.
+The general account administrator needs to restrict this manager to the group of brands within the North American region so they can't see campaigns ouitside their scope of access.